Gasorekibo/alu-higher_level_programming/python-hello_world/README.md

-a script that print string respective to their index
+a script that print the zen of python by TimPeters